-Located in the mountain-rimmed valley between Moreno Valley, and the city of Perris, Lake Perris Recreation area is one of California’s most popular outdoor recreation destinations, providing a great place to escape the heat of the summer and the bustle of city life all year round.
+Located in the mountain-rimmed valley between Moreno Valley and the city of Perris, the Lake Perris Recreation area is one of California’s most popular outdoor recreation destinations, providing a great place to escape the heat of the summer and the bustle of city life all year round.

 The banks have nearly 300 picnic areas, some with grilling features, and two beaches to go swimming, wading, and windsurfing.
 Each beach has lifeguards on duty from spring until fall, and there are changing rooms, showers, and restrooms available.

 Around the lake, visitors will find miles of paved and unpaved trails for biking, hiking, and horseback riding, including a nine-mile paved trail that encompasses the entire lake.

-Another hiking trail leads to the scenic overlook at Terri Peak while an equestrian trail leads off to a more underdeveloped area of the Lake Perris State Recreation Area that is a perennial spot for springtime wildflowers.
+Another hiking trail leads to the scenic overlook at Terri Peak.
+In contrast, an equestrian trail leads off to a more underdeveloped area of the Lake Perris State Recreation Area, a perennial spot for springtime wildflowers.
 Ranger-led hikes are conducted during the spring and early summer months.